mauriciojost/olympus-photosync/README.md

 ## Get started

+### Install the application

+There is no need to install this application.
+Just download the latest version (packaged as `photosync-XX.zip`) and unzip it somewhere (for example in `/home/user/` or `C:\`).

 ### Run the application

-This application should run on Windows, Linux and even MacOS.
+This application runs on Windows and Linux (and should run on Mac OS too, but I don't have one, so I cannot verify).
 To transfer media from your camera to your PC follow these steps:

 1. Turn on the WIFI service of your camera using `Private` mode in `Wi-Fi Connect Settings`.
 This step